opensearch-project/data-prepper/data-prepper-plugins/s3-sink/README.md

 ## Configuration

-- `aws_region` (Optional) : The AWS region to use for credentials.
+- `region` (Optional) : The AWS region to use for credentials.
 Defaults to [standard SDK behavior to determine the region](https://docs.aws.amazon.com/sdk-for-java/latest/developer-guide/region-selection.html).
 Defaults to `none`.

-- `aws_sts_role_arn` (Optional) : The AWS STS role to assume for requests to SQS and S3.
+- `sts_role_arn` (Optional) : The AWS STS role to assume for requests to SQS and S3.
 Defaults to null, which will use the [standard SDK behavior for credentials](https://docs.aws.amazon.com/sdk-for-java/latest/developer-guide/credentials.html).
-Defaults to `none`.

-- `aws_sts_header_overrides`  (Optional) : An optional map of header overrides to make when assuming the IAM role for the sink plugin.
 Defaults to `none`.

 - `max_retries` (Optional) : An integer value indicates the maximum number of times that single request should be retired in-order to ingest data to amazon s3.
 Defaults to `5`.